burlistic/jira-automation-poc/README.md

     * **PR required for merge**
     * Requires successful status check on GitHub Action jobs:
         * *build-and-test*
-        * (Originally had infra and function deployment as well but some pushes to main won't trigger those workflows)
+        * Originally had infra and function deployment as well but some pushes to main won't trigger those workflows
 * ***dev*** 🧑‍💻
+    * **Cannot be deleted**
-    * **Originally had protections, but removed after finish work to easily fix issues**
+        * Originally had more protections but these were removed when work was finished

 ## Authenticating GitHub Actions with Azure 🔐